sirosen/sirosen.github.io/_posts/2026/2026-03-01-claude-is-not-your-coauthor.md

 But please, consider removing those tags.
 And if you don't feel comfortable owning the code you're submitting, don't submit it.

+***

+### *Addendum*

+It has rightly been pointed out to me that `pre-commit` and `dependabot`, among others, have long used these same tags.
+To date, neither I nor anyone else that I know of has complained about that usage.

+I find the nature of the tools relevant, in that nobody mistakes these automations for having any agency or ownership over the changes they produce.
+However, *unlike* `pre-commit` and `dependabot`, developers sometimes refer to LLMs as their collaborators -- which clearly implies a different relationship with the tools.

+If the outcome of my argument is that we must take an "all or nothing" approach, and excise these annotations for non-LLM tools from projects as well -- arguing that Dependabot commits advertise GitHub, just as Claude commits advertise Anthropic  -- then I am comfortable making that tradeoff.